gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment-2.md

 1. Start with default configuration and save your `pylintrc` file in the VCS.

-2. Enable / disaable messages as per your particular workflow.
+2. Enable / disable messages as per your particular workflow.
 Recommended: do not disable errors and treat almost all warnings as errors.

-3. If required customize evaluation to treat warnings as errors.
+3. If required customize 'evaluation' to treat warnings as errors.

 4. Recommended is to integrate `pylint` checking with commit to the VCS repository.